 English and Literacy at The Polygon School

-As a school we offer a wide range of extra-curricular activities and projects for pupils in all years including after school English club, creative writing club, spoken word artists performances, poet workshops, and trips to develop creativity and theatre trips.
+As a school, we offer a wide range of extra-curricular activities and projects for pupils in all years including after school English club, creative writing club, spoken word artist’s performances, workshops, trips to develop creativity and theatre trips.

 Key Stage 3

 Pupils study a range of texts, both fiction and non-fiction in line with national curriculum requirements.
 They will learn to develop their own ideas and opinions about texts and how to comment on the language choices made by authors.
 As well as texts from different cultures, they will also study texts from the English Literary Heritage, including work by Shakespeare and contemporary fiction.

 Throughout, pupils will begin to develop a wide range of vocabulary, elevate their ability to organise and structure sentences grammatically and whole texts coherently, also to improve essential presentation skills that include accurate punctuation and correct spelling.
 Through individual reading and writing, pupils will appreciate the importance of audience and purpose and how to adapt and vary their writing in different situations.